Energy dynamics in the Heisenberg-Kitaev chain: Kitaev Model

 Figure \ref{Fig1}~(a) summarizes the frequency-dependence of $C(\omega)$.
-The finite DW at zero frequency is commonly expected for integrable models while counter examples exist (such as the vanishing spin DW in the gapped XXZ chain \cite{Zotos1999, FHM2003, Benz2005, Prosen2011}).
-The existence and form of the regular part is a non-trivial property of the Kitaev model.
-It is worth mentioning that the suppression of the regular part at low frequencies and in particular the $\omega^2$-behavior has been proposed for all gapless models with DWs \cite{Herbrych2012} even though a rigorous proof is lacking and arguments are based on numerical simulations of finite systems.
+The nonzero Drude weight at zero frequency is commonly expected for integrable models while counter examples exist (such as the vanishing spin Drude weight in the gapped XXZ chain \cite{Zotos1999, FHM2003, Benz2005, Prosen2011}).
+The existence and especially the form of the regular part is a non-trivial property of the Kitaev model: While the suppression of the regular part at low frequencies and in particular the $\omega^2$-behavior has been proposed for all gapless models with Drude weights \cite{Herbrych2012}, a rigorous proof is lacking and arguments are based on numerical simulations of finite systems.

 In the general case of $J_1 \neq J_2$, i.e., for a non-zero topological gap, $C(\omega)$ can be obtained analogously.
 In Fig.~\ref{Fig1}~(b) we show $C(\omega)$ at $J_1 = 2 J_2$.
 Clearly, the overall structure is similar to Fig.~\ref{Fig1}~(a), but there is no spectral weight within a window of $\delta \omega = J_1/2$, which resembles the topological gap between the two branches of the one-particle dispersion.
-This gap vanishes at $J_1 = J_2$.
+This gap coexists with a nonzero Drude weight and vanishes at $J_1 = J_2$.